Rod Achter

 Rodney Lee Achter (born February 14, 1961), better known as Rod Achter, is a former gridiron football wide receiver.
 Achter was drafted by the Minnesota Vikings in the ninth round of the 1983 NFL draft with the 239th overall pick.
-He later played for the Ottawa Rough Riders in 1984, recording three catches for 10 yards in two regular season games.
+He later played for the Canadian Football League's Ottawa Rough Riders in 1984, recording three catches for 10 yards in two regular season games.